nathan1324/TexasBeerGeek/README.md

 # TexasBeerGeek
-Website that contains Texas local beers and breweries.
+A website created for CS3320 - Internet Software Development.
+The website interactively provides information pertaining to Texas local beers and breweries.